jgato/jgato/random_docs/NMState configurations.md

 What if you want to configure your IP address only with SLAAC?
 Configure `autoconf:true` and configure your RA with flag M disabled and flag A enabled.

 What if you want to configure your IP address only with DHCP?
-Configure `autoconf: false` and configure your RA (with IPv6 RA is always watched) and set the flag M enabled.
+Configure `autoconf: false` But this case is strange in an IPv6 environment if your router is sending RAs.
+Better do the next example.

+What if you want to configure your IP address only with DHCP but receive the routes from RA?
+Configure `autoconf: true`  and your RA with flag M enabled and A disabled.

 What if you want to configure your IP address with both SLAAC and DHCP?
 Configure `autoconf:true` and configure your RA with flag M and A enabled.

+Consider that, ideally, the router rules on an IPv6 environment.
+So, it is recommended to have `autoconf:true` and the configure SLAAC or DHCP address using the M and A flags.
+Using `autoconf:false` could be confusing on an IPv6 environment.
+You disable the SLAAC stack, but the router could be requesting the hosts to be configured with an SLAAC address and some specific routes.
+You are ignoring this. `autoconf: false` would makes sense when you dont have RA, and you dont have anything to receive.

 > Others params at NMState like `auto-route`, `auto-dns`, etc are not covered yet here, and these works with RA and the O flag.